noelwild/aquila-test/README.md

 * `/api/health` – simple health check that also returns provider configuration
 * `/api/settings` – get or update global system settings
-* `/api/providers` – retrieve available providers and the current selection
+* `/api/providers` – retrieve available providers and the current selection In addition to this REST interface, `backend/websocket_server.py` provides a simplified WebSocket server backed by SQLite.
+It can be used with the HTML page under `simple_frontend` for quick local deployments.
 * `/api/providers/set` – change the active text and vision providers
 * `/api/documents` – list all uploaded documents
 * `/api/documents/upload` – upload a new file for processing